lisajung/1800_202230_DTC15/README.md

 ## General Info

-This browser based web application to ...
+This browser based web application...

-* Help users find events and attractions in Vancouver.
+* Is centred around helping users find events and attractions that spark their interest to take a break from work and get away from the desk.
-* Finding excuses to get away from the desk and go outside can be challenging.
-Our web application (Ditch The Cubicle) is here to help.
-* The goal is for our users to feel motivated to explore and participate in events, meet new people, and bond with others in their community with similar interests.
+* Was created using the agile methodology in an agile development process.
+* With first time developers as part of BCIT's Computer Systems Technology Diploma Program

+A look at the team:

+* Arman Chinai: Project Manager
+* Collin Chan: Lead Developer
+* Lisa Jung: Lead Designer

+You can find the deployed version here: https://ditch-the-cubicle-aa07d.web.app/index.html

 ## Technologies